Try these easy picnic cakes... simple to make and great

 - Make the sponge cake mixture above.

-- Grease and flour patty tins ready to fill with sponge mixture.
+- Grease and dust patty tins with cornflour, ready to fill with sponge mixture.

 - Set oven to 350-375C and bake for 12-15 minutes.

 - They will be cooked when golden brown .... and you can gently push your fingers onto top of cakes and cakes spring back when your fingers are taken away...
 Just as you did for the sponge.